 Overview

-Ensuring regional ecosystems remain protected, healthy, and resilient over the long-term is critical to the Metro Vancouver region retaining its unique sense of place and remaining an attractive destination and livable region.
+The parkland acquisition DCC was established in 2024 and ensures regional ecosystems remain protected, healthy, and resilient over the long-term.
+This is critical to the Metro Vancouver region retaining its unique sense of place and remaining an attractive destination and livable region.
 The importance of protecting regional parks and connecting people to nature only increases as the region grows.
 Natural areas also provide wide-ranging health benefits, including improved mental health, physical health, and social cohesion, as well as reduced mortality risks and medical costs.

 Funding parkland acquisitions